-- I) Hydraulic Fracking.
+- 1. Hydraulic Fracking.
 Place a moratorium on new fracking until human health and environmental impacts can be adequately evaluated by certified independent science.
-Put into place regulations that ensure that leaks of any fossil fuel gases are minimized from extraction, transportation and storage. - 2) Mountain Top Removal.
-Stop this practice immediately as the human and environmental impacts are well known and serious, in addition to its contribution to global warming. - 3) The Keystone XL Pipeline.
+Put into place regulations that ensure that leaks of any fossil fuel gases are minimized from extraction, transportation and storage.
+(See Page 4) - 2.
+Mountain Top Removal.
+Stop this practice immediately as the human and environmental impacts are well known and serious, in addition to its contribution to global warming.
+(Page 6) - 3.
+The Keystone XL Pipeline.
 Do not permit due to impacts on Canadian First Nations and habitat, as well as other communities, water and land.
-The project also makes a tremendous contribution to global warming and pollution from the tar sands extraction, processing and finally burning the of the fuel produced.
-4) Coal Export.
-Call for a Programmatic Environmental Impact Statement to fully understand the impacts of coal transportation and ports on communities, air, land and water of the Northwest.
-Furthermore, call upon the federal government to study the environmental and climate impacts of the establishment a coal export market on the West Coast using federally leased coal.
+The project also makes a tremendous contribution to global warming and pollution from the tar sands extraction, processing and finally burning of the fuel produced.
+(Page 8) - 4.
+Coal Export.
+Coal Export.
+Call upon the federal government to study the environmental and climate impacts the establishment a coal export market on the West Coast using federally leased coal.
 Coal from the Power River Basin of Wyoming and Montana, that would serve this export market, currently contributes about 14% of US carbon emissions and is one of the world's top coal reserves.
+The contribution to climate change from burning this coal is significant.
+Export terminals and the transportation of this coal by rail and barge would have also have adverse impacts on air, water, land, human health and local communities.
+Senator Ron Wyden (OR) wisely called for a timeout on coal exports in April 2012.
+The coal is federally owned and managed by the Bureau of Land Management, an agency of the Interior Department and other federal agencies may have roles.
+(Page 10)

 Together with the four ethical norms, PEC is adopting the energy guidelines of the Power to Change.
-The committee has adopted its twelve ethical guidelines to evaluate energy options:
+The committee has adopted its twelve ethical guidelines to evaluate energy options1: